-Welcome to the 2021-22 version of this Better Practice Guide (BPG) which accompanies the Local Government Model Budget (Model Budget).
+Welcome to the 2022-23 version of this Better Practice Guide (BPG) which accompanies the Local Government Model Budget (Model Budget).

-The 2021-22 planning period is the first under the new legislative and regulatory framework.
+The 2022-23 planning period is the second under the current legislative and regulatory framework.

-The Local Government Act 2020 (the Act) received Royal Asset on 24 March 2020 with proclamation to occur in stages.
+The Local Government Act 2020 (the Act) received Royal Asset on 24 March 2020 with proclamation occurring in stages.
 Part 4 of the Act addresses planning and financial management.
 The legislative requirements to develop strategic planning, budgeting and annual reporting documents in Part 4 came into operation on 24 October 2020.
 The Local Government (Planning and Reporting) Regulations 2020 (the regulations) also came into operation on 24 October 2020.